MIT-Bitcoin-2024/demo-gitbook/README.md

 ### 💰 Open Bounties on Our Documentation

 We're constantly looking to improve our documentation, and we pay in sats for valuable contributions!
+JEGF

 [![View Open Bounties](https://img.shields.io/badge/View%20Open%20Bounties-orange?style=for-the-badge)](https://beta.lightningbounties.com)